shellspec/shellspec/README.md

 #### Describe, Context - example group

-You can write structured *example* using by `Describe`, `Context` block.
+You can write a structured *example* by using the `Describe`, `Context` block.
 Example groups can be nested.
-Example groups can contain example groups or examples.
+They can contain example groups or examples.
-Each example groups run in subshell.
+Each example group runs in a subshell.

 #### It, Example, Specify, Todo - example

-You can write describe how code behaves using by `It`, `Example`, `Specify` block.
+You can describe how code behaves by using the `It`, `Example`, `Specify` block.
-It constitute by maximum of one evaluation and multiple expectations.
+It is composed by a maximum of one evaluation and multiple expectations.
-`Todo` is one liner empty example.
+`Todo` is a one liner empty example.

 #### When - evaluation

 Defines the action for verification.
+The evaluation begins with `When`.
-The evaluation is start with `When` It can be defined evaluation up to one for each example.
+Only one evaluation can be defined for each example.

 ```
 When call echo hello world
  |    |    |
  |    |    +-- The rest is action for verification
- |    +-- The evaluation type `call` is call a function or external command.
+ |    +-- The evaluation type `call` calls a function or external command.
- +-- The evaluation is start with `When`
+ +-- The evaluation keyword
 ```

 #### The - expectation

 Defines the verification.
-The expectation is start with `The`
+The expectation begins with `The`.

-Verify the *subject* with the *matcher*.
+Verifies the *subject* with the *matcher*.

 ```
 The output should equal 4
  |    |           |
- |    |           +-- The `equal` matcher verify a subject is expected value 4.
+ |    |           +-- The `equal` matcher verifies the subject value is 4.
  |    +-- The `output` subject uses the stdout as a subject for verification.
- +-- The expectation is start with `The`
+ +-- The expectation keyword
 ```

-You can reverses the verification with *should not*.
+You can reverse the verification with *should not*.

 ```
 The output should not equal 4